joearossetti/SimNashPrice/README.md

 Eventually, I will add random coefficients and nested logit demand market classes and to the package.

-There is also a simulation tool which is a simple wrapper around a for loop.
-The user specifies market primitives and a function for drawing from Berry (1994) type structural errors, and is returned a list of market instances from wich expected prices, shares and other conduct parameters can be computed.
+There is also a simulation tool.
+The user specifies market primitives and functions for drawing from Berry (1994) type structural errors, and is returned the firms expected variable profits (average over the simulation draws).